A lieutenant in the R.C.N.V.R.

 What a journey that must have been for the largely green crew of a brand new warship, many of them passing through their home towns on the way.
 Some of the logbook pages for this journey are included under the Additional Documents Tab.

-The next stage was the difficult transit down the St. Lawrence and it's many locks then the Lachine Canal and Montreal.
-Several crewmen joined the ship there, finally allowing Kenora to sail with a complete complement.
-After provisioning and taking on a full load of ammunition at Quebec City, Kenora was assigned her maiden escort duty on September 03.
+The next stage was the difficult transit down the St. Lawrence and its many locks then the Lachine Canal and Montreal.
+Several crewmen joined the ship in Montreal, finally allowing Kenora to sail with a complete complement.
+After provisioning and taking on a full load of ammunition and depth charges at Quebec City, and "posing" for her official photographs, Kenora was assigned her maiden escort duty on September 03.
 The shortage of convoy escorts was so acute at this time that vessels directly out of the shipyards, without any practical convoy training or experience whatsoever, were straightaway assigned to escort duties.
-She was attached to a convoy of 11 merchant ships designated as QS32, sailing from Bic Island, just west of Rimouski in the St Lawrence river, to Sydney, Nova Scotia.
-The journey was not without incident as inexperience in a heavy fog caused Kenora to lose contact with the convoy at 22:00 on the 3rd.
-They carried on with their previously agreed course and speed until resighting their "sheep" at 05:10 on the 4th.
+She was attached to a convoy of eleven merchant ships designated as QS32, sailing from Bic Island, just west of Rimouski in the St Lawrence river, to Sydney, Nova Scotia.
+The journey was not without incident as inexperience and a heavy fog caused Kenora to lose contact with the convoy at 22:00 on the 3rd.
+They sensibly continued on their previously agreed course and speed until resighting their "sheep" at 05:10 on the 4th.
 The convoy arrived safely at Sydney on the 6th of September.
-The dangers of this route were vividly illustrated as the very next convoy, QS33, which left September 06 on the same route, was heavily attacked by a pair of U-boats, U165 and U517.
-Four of the eight merchant ships were sunk by U-boats as well as the armed yacht, HMCS Raccoon, torpedoed by U-165 and lost with all 37 hands.
+The dangers of this route were vividly illustrated as the very next convoy, QS33, which left Bic Island September 06 on the same route, was heavily attacked by a pair of U-boats, U165 and U517.
+Four of the eight merchant ships were sunk as well as the armed yacht, HMCS Raccoon, torpedoed by U-165 and lost with all thirty-seven hands.
 In the next ten days the same submarines sank the corvette, HMCS Charlottetown, as well as four merchant ships from convoy QS36.
 These were very dangerous waters.
-The escort of convoy QS32 entitled Kenora to official, and uniquely Canadian, campaign honours for the Gulf of St Lawrence (1942), in addition to those she later earned for the Atlantic (1942-1945) and Normandy (1944).
+The escort of convoy QS32 subsequently entitled Kenora to official, and uniquely Canadian, campaign honours for the Gulf of St Lawrence (1942), in addition to those she later earned for the Atlantic (1942-1945) and Normandy (1944).

-The ship finally arrived at her new home port of Halifax, making the brief transit from Sydney on the 7th of September as escort of a two ship convoy.
+The ship finally arrived at her new home port of Halifax on the seventh of September, making the brief transit from Sydney as escort of a two ship convoy.

 Kenora then sailed through the Cabot Strait to Pictou, on the north shore of Nova Scotia, where ship and crew went through their "Workups".
-These were trials, conducted by training officers out of Halifax, intended to test and improve both the fitness of the ship and the skills and efficiency of the crew, from captain to the lowest rated sailors.
+These were trials, conducted by training officers out of Halifax, intended to test and improve both the fitness of the ship and the skills and efficiency of the crew, from captain to the ordinary seamen.
 The workups were interrupted by equipment failures and a necessary thorough cleaning of the boilers, eventually taking four weeks to complete.
 Kenora's officer evaluations were performed by the RCN training commander, the legendary James C. "Jimmy" Hibbard.
 He would subsequently become commander of the equally legendary Tribal Class destroyer Iroquois.
 At this time he was one of a bare handful of fully qualified trainers and evaluators in the RCN.
-Kenora and crew were given an adequate overall rating with the comment that they were "sure to improve with experience".
-The wartime standard for a successful workup was much lower than normal given the overwhelming urgency to get more escorts in service.
-Nevertheless given the inexperienced, hastily trained and ill-equipped crews of all the new ships "sure to improve..." should be considered more than faint praise.
+Kenora and crew were granted an "adequate" overall rating with the comment that they were "sure to improve with experience".
+The standard for a successful workup was much lower than normal given the then overwhelming urgency to get more escorts in service.
+Nevertheless given the inexperienced, hastily trained and ill-equipped crews of all the new ships "sure to improve..." would have been considered more than faint praise.

 Riordon himself was favorably mentioned: "First Lieutenant is keen and works hard, reliable and should work up a good ship's company".
 It was also noted that he, and his captain, handled the ship well in exercises.
 This workup proved to be the only shipboard training in escort duties that the officers and crew of Kenora received during Riordon's time with the ship.